 The amount of weight your floating shelf can hold depends on where you hang it and how big your floating shelf is.
 Shelves with the lowest weight capacity can't hold more than 25 pounds, but the sturdiest shelves can hold up to 100 pounds or more.

 Floating shelves that are mounted into studs or masonry blocks can hold more weight than those that are mounted into drywall.
 Deeper shelves usually can't hold as much as shallow shelves, since they require stronger brackets to stay in place.
 Additionally, the more rods your bracket has, the more weight the shelf can hold.
+Be sure to install a good amount of rods if you're wanting to put some heavy stuff on your shelves.

 Do Floating Shelves Need Studs?

 Floating shelves are functional, and they look cool—definitely a winning combination!
 But the ultimate question is, are they strong?
+If so, just how strong are they?

 Here’s what you need to consider if you are looking to get extra-strong floating shelves: